4Subsea/fourinsight-engineroom-utils-python/docs/user_guide/concepts_utils/data_source.rst

 We aim to add other popular data sources as part of :mod:`fourinsight.engineroom.utils`.

 However, it is possible (and encouraged) to define custom data sources.
-A data source class must inherit from :class:`~fourinsight.engineroom.utils.datamanage.BaseDataSource`, and override the abstract method, :meth:`~fourinsight.engineroom.utils.datamanage.BaseDataSource._get()`, and the abstract properties, :attr:`~fourinsight.engineroom.utils.datamanage.BaseDataSource.labels` and :attr:`~fourinsight.engineroom.utils.datamanage.BaseDataSource._fingerprint`.
+A data source class must inherit from :class:`~fourinsight.engineroom.utils.BaseDataSource`, and override the abstract method, :meth:`~fourinsight.engineroom.utils.BaseDataSource._get()`, and the abstract properties, :attr:`~fourinsight.engineroom.utils.BaseDataSource.labels` and :attr:`~fourinsight.engineroom.utils.BaseDataSource._fingerprint`.

-The following code examples are given with :class:`~fourinsight.engineroom.utils.DrioDataSource`, but all the functionality shown will be common for any data source class that inherits from :class:`~fourinsight.engineroom.utils.datamanage.BaseDataSource`.
+The following code examples are given with :class:`~fourinsight.engineroom.utils.DrioDataSource`, but all the functionality shown will be common for any data source class that inherits from :class:`~fourinsight.engineroom.utils.BaseDataSource`.
 The only difference will be how the classes are initialized.
 For instance, :class:`~fourinsight.engineroom.utils.DrioDataSource` is initialized with a :class:`datareservoirio.Client` instance and a dictionary containing labels and timeseries